lornasw93/my-apis/README.md

 # My APIs

 The purpose of this project is to work as a backend service for my portfolio website.
+Although a work in progess, you can see this API in action over on [http://lorna.dev/](http://lorna.dev/) - check out the blog, projects and contact page.
+With basic functality added, I'm working on taking the project to the next level by doing numerous things such as: (list will be kept up-to-date)

+* Setup MongoDB (for logging purposes i.e. emails)
+* Implement testing (maybe Mocha for Node.js?)
+* More functionality
+* Explore Twilio API more
+* Pretty emails (basic HTML currently)

 ## Tech stack
 * Node.js